Mental wellbeing

 Confidential counsellors

-Working at home can lead to new problems in your working environment and relationships, in the area of academic integrity or possibly other issues such as undesirable behaviour.
+Working from home more often can lead to problems in your working environment and relationships, in the area of academic integrity or possibly other issues such as undesirable behaviour.
 Obviously, you can first raise an issue with your manager and together look for a solution.
 Maybe you would prefer not to do that, but you can't resolve the problem on your own.
-It's good to remember that even in this period of working from home, the University confidential counsellors are available for you to talk to.
+It's good to remember that the University confidential counsellors are available for you to talk to.
 Don't hesitate to contact them if you would like their help.